AntelopeIO/leap/tests/PerformanceHarness/README.md

-# Performance Harness Tests
+# Performance Harness

+The Performance Harness is a module which provides the framework and utilities to run performance load tests on node infrastructure.

+`PerformanceHarnessScenarioRunner.py` is currently the main entry point and provides the utility to configure and run such tests.
+It also serves as an example of how one can import the `PerformanceHarness` module to configure and run performance tests.
+The `PerformanceHarnessScenarioRunner` currently provides two options for running performance tests.
+The first `findMax` uses the `PerformanceTest` class to run a suite of `PerformanceTestBasic` test run to zero in on a max performance (see section on `PerformanceTest` following.).
+The second is `singleTest` which allows a user to run a single `PerformanceTestBasic` and see the results of a single configuration (see `PerformanceTestBasic` section following).

-The Performance Harness is configured and run through the main `performance_test.py` script.
-The script's main goal is to measure current peak performance metrics through iteratively tuning and running basic performance tests.
-The current basic test works to determine the maximum throughput of Token Transfers the system can sustain.
+The `PerformanceTest`'s main goal is to measure current peak performance metrics through iteratively tuning and running basic performance tests.
+The current `PerformanceTest` scenario works to determine the maximum throughput of Token Transfers (or other transaction types if configured) the system can sustain.
 It does this by conducting a binary search of possible Token Transfers Per Second (TPS) configurations, testing each configuration in a short duration test and scoring its result.
-The search algorithm iteratively configures and runs `performance_test_basic.py` tests and analyzes the output to determine a success metric used to continue the search.
+The search algorithm iteratively configures and runs `PerformanceTestBasic` test scenarios and analyzes the output to determine a success metric used to continue the search.
 When the search completes, a max TPS throughput value is reported (along with other performance metrics from that run).
-The script then proceeds to conduct an additional search with longer duration test runs within a narrowed TPS configuration range to determine the sustainable max TPS.
+The `PerformanceTest` then proceeds to conduct an additional search with longer duration test runs within a narrowed TPS configuration range to determine the sustainable max TPS.
 Finally it produces a report on the entire performance run, summarizing each individual test scenario, results, and full report details on the tests when maximum TPS was achieved ([Performance Test Report](#performance-test-report))

-The `performance_test_basic.py` support script performs a single basic performance test that targets a configurable TPS target and, if successful, reports statistics on performance metrics measured during the test.
+The `PerformanceTestBasic` test performs a single basic performance test that targets a configurable TPS target and, if successful, reports statistics on performance metrics measured during the test.
 It configures and launches a blockchain test environment, creates wallets and accounts for testing, and configures and launches transaction generators for creating specific transaction load in the ecosystem.
 Finally it analyzes the performance of the system under the configuration through log analysis and chain queries and produces a [Performance Test Basic Report](#performance-test-basic-report).

 The `launch_generators.py` support script provides a means to easily calculate and spawn the number of transaction generator instances to generate a given target TPS, distributing generation load between the instances in a fair manner such that the aggregate load meets the requested test load.